New musick: Musical style

 Music critic Simon Reynolds regarded "new musick" as denoting its own musical style, which he defined as the "industrial/dystopian science-fiction side of post-punk".
 While Savage suggested new musick could be thought of as a subsection of post-punk.
 Writer Matthew Worley labelled new musick a soundtrack to "the transition from mid-1970s anger to late '70s alienation".
-Mimi Haddon describes the term as encompassing the early British punk scene’s interest in contemporary German music genres and aesthetics, stating:
+Mimi Haddon describes the term as encompassing the early British punk scene’s interest in Europe along with contemporary German music genres and aesthetics, stating:

 New Musick in 1977, then, seems to have signified a messy, slightly xenophobic amalgam of the Third Reich, Eastern Bloc chic and Kosmische Musik, united under an image of clichéd Germanic severity, austerity, and technophilia.
 Importantly, some of the kinds of associations conjured by the term New Musick have endured and become part of post-punk’s often unspoken criteria, especially those of coldness, harshness, and darkness.

 New musick is primarily defined by an emphasis on electronic music, particularly the use of synthesizers.
-Along with influences lifted from krautrock, reggae, dub and disco, as well as Giorgio Moroder, David Bowie's Berlin Trilogy and Brian Eno who would both at times be labelled "new musick".
-While Buckley stated new musick was "the first wave of music influenced by Kraftwerk", and regarded "The Model" as being "New Musick, music for a post-industrial computer age, music for the future".
-Writers Sean Albiez and David Pattie stated "Despite the undoubted physicality and emotional content of many New Musick artists, Sounds presented its chosen artists as somehow 'colder' than punk".
+Along with influences lifted from krautrock, kosmische Musik, reggae, dub and disco, as well as Giorgio Moroder, David Bowie's Berlin Trilogy and Brian Eno's solo albums, both artists who would briefly be labelled "new musick".
+Buckley stated new musick was "the first wave of music influenced by Kraftwerk", and regarded "The Model" as being "New Musick, music for a post-industrial computer age, music for the future".

-Haddon credits the visual style of new musick and later post-punk as reflective of the Cold War.
-Writer Paul Lester noted this visual fashion style and aesthetic as a "non-image" and "definitely modern", as well as linking it to being a reaction to other punk bands who still had "long hair" and that "Rolling Stones look".